blockout22/TFIS/README.md

 # TFIS

 # How To use
-1. Create a new plugin and Call it "TFIS_<You_ModName>"
+1. Create a new plugin and Call it "TFIS_<Your_ModName>"
 2. Restart your engine
 3. In your "TFIS_<You_ModName>", Create a User Widget and change it's parent class to "TFISWidget"
 4. (Customize your widget the way you like it)
-5. Go back into your oridinal Mod and In side your Buildables Add TFISDescription Component
+5. Go back into your original Mod and inside your Buildables Add TFISDescription Component
 6. In the TFISDescription Component details add your TFISWidget to the MoreInfo Array
-7. See Below for an example on how your TFIS_<You_ModName>.uplugin file should look
+7. update your TFIS_<Your_ModName>.unplugin file, see below on how your TFIS_<Your_ModName>.uplugin file should look
 8. Done!

 # TFIS_<You_ModName>.Uplugin Example